Justice Scale And Wooden Brown Gavel On Usa Flag

 • Target: The term “target of an investigation” is also specifically defined by the DOJ.
 A person is a target where the prosecutor or Grand Jury has substantial evidence linking him to the commission of a crime.
 Designation as a target provides a clear warning of a person’s criminal exposure.

 Even though your status as a witness, subject, or target may be important in guiding your strategy during a particular phase of a federal white-collar crime investigation, the key thing to remember about these categories is that they are ultimately meaningless and offer you no protection.
 Why?
 Because even if you are currently a witness or subject, there is no guarantee that your status will remain unchanged.
-It is necessary, therefore, from the outset of a white-collar crime investigation, to base any strategy on a realistic assessment of your potential criminal exposure after consulting with an experienced federal crime defense lawyer.
+It is necessary, therefore, from the outset of a white-collar crime investigation, to base any strategy on a realistic assessment of your potential criminal exposure after consulting with an experienced federal criminal defense lawyer.

 Never Submit to an Interview Without Legal Representation